 In my Creative Mind post Amber Benson on Writing: Creating is Kind of Intoxicating, I wrote about the actor (she played ‘Tara’ on “Buffy the Vampire Slayer”) who also has multiple credits as a novelist and screenwriter, director and producer.

-Another example is Viggo Mortensen, well-known for his acting in the The Lord of the Rings movies and many others, including Eastern Promises, and The Road.
+Viggo Mortensen is well-known for his acting in the The Lord of the Rings movies and many others, including Eastern Promises, and The Road.
 He portrays Sigmund Freud in the movie A Dangerous Method.

 In addition to acting, his creative pursuits include painting, photography, poetry, music, plus spoken-word recordings.
 In 2002, he founded Perceval Press to publish the works of his and other artists and authors.